ryanwingkuen/us_retailer_analysis/README.md

 ---

+## 📖 Instructions
+- **Download** the file titled 'retailer_data' and import it into MySQL to set up the schema/database.
+- **Download** the file titled 'analysis_code' and import it into MySQL to perform the analysis.
+- **Run** different sections of 'analysis_code' to view calculations.

+---

 ## 🧾 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project for personal or commercial purposes with proper attribution.